tacoavengers/singly-linked-list/README.md

 ```
 The above information is fine, but it doesn't really help us.
 It's not creating a linked list of nodes.
 Only a single node.

-Now to create a linked liste of nodes, we need a Linked List class
+Now to create a linked liste of nodes we need a Linked List class.
+In doing so, now we concern ourselves with subject of the head.
+After all, a list must have a head.
+To traverse a linked list, we need to see if there's a head.
+If not, we do one thing.
+If there is, we do something different.

 ```
+class Node:
+   def __init__(self, data):
+      self.data = data
+      self.ref = None

+class LinkedList:
+   def __init__(self):
+      self.head = None

+   def print_LL(self):
+      if

 ```